chipster/chipster-openshift/k3s/README.md

 bash deploy.bash -f ~/values.yaml
 ```

-Restart Chispter containers to take those new images in use:
+Restart Chipster containers to take those new images in use:

 ```bash
 bash restart.bash